CRFitzgerald/Group-6-Project-3-/README.md

 # Authors and acknowledgment:

-Colleen Fitzgerald
-* Put here what you worked on

 Joel Pangilinan
 * Worked on GoodReads scraping
 * Created the visualization that shows the top 10 rating and reviews